biohnuster/DAESTB/README.md

 * DAESTB.py: the core model proposed in the paper.

 ### Contact
-* If you have any problem or find mistakes, please feel free to contact me: ty09060418@163.com
+* If you have any problem or find mistakes, please feel free to contact us: plpeng@hnu.edu.cn